 Earned Income Tax Credit (EITC)

-Colorado taxpayers who qualify for the federal EITC can claim a percent of the amount they claim on their federal tax return on their state tax return for the 2016 tax year.
+Colorado taxpayers who qualify for the federal EITC can claim a percent of the amount they claim on their federal tax return on their state tax return.
 See the

 Internal Revenue Service Earned Income Tax Credit